 - Fully disable traction control – Even when you long press the ECS button it doesn’t really disable all the nannies which can cause wheel hop.

 - Tune/Piggyback – This by far the most cost effective power mod you can do.
 I have lots of topics on this subject, what is a tune, EQT, and Neuspeed power module.
 Our 2018 Tiguan has the power module while my GTI flips between EQT 91/E30 tune profiles.
 If you have DSG trans, a TCU tune is also highly recommended.

 - Intercooler – Even with just a basic “stage 1” tune an intercooler upgrade can make a pretty big difference.
 I picked up the AMS direct replacement intercooler.

 The sometimes optional bigger brakes are pretty good for non-track driving.
-I still opted for Stoptech direct replacements as a budget friendly upgrade when my stock pads/rotors wore out.
+I still opted for Stoptech direct replacements as a budget-friendly upgrade when my stock pads/rotors wore out.
 Engine and Transmission mounts are also is a great mod you should highly consider.
-I personally have not done them yet on this platform and didn’t add them to the list.
-Otherwise they would be on there, probably go just before the tune as its a supporting mod for more power.
+I have not done them yet on this platform and didn’t add them to the list.
+Otherwise, they would be on there, probably go just before the tune as it’s a supporting mod for more power.